 So far we talked about the integer QHE.
-The ES law was observed also in the middles of the fractional QHE plateaus~\cite{Boebinger}.
-One can interpret such an observation assuming that fractional charges $q$ (say $q = -e/3$) bound to donors form the Coulomb gap of DOS.
-The variable range hopping of these fractional charges then obeys the ES law with $T_{ES} = Cq^2/\kappa\xi$, where $\xi$ is the localization length of a charge $q$.
+The ES law was observed also in middles of the fractional QHE plateaus~\cite{Boebinger}.
+One can interpret such an observation assuming that fractional charges $q$ (say $q = -e/3$) are bound to donors and have the Coulomb gap of DOS.
+The variable range hopping of these fractional charges then obeys the ES law with $T_{ES} = Cq^2/\kappa\xi$, where $\xi$ is the localization length of of the fractional charge $q$.
 Small values of $q$ lead to a very small $T_{ES}$ in agreement with experiment~\cite{Boebinger}.
 Then, a straightforward extension of the logic of Ref.~\onlinecite{polyakov93} leads to the ES law for $\sigma_{xx}$ everywhere in a fractional plateau.
-The divergence of the localization length near the filling factor border between two neighboring fractions leads to the prediction of the same behavior of widths of $\rho_{xx}$ peaks with growing temperature as in the integer QHE.
+The divergence of the localization length at a border between two neighboring fractions leads to the prediction of the same behavior of widths of their $\rho_{xx}$ peaks with growing temperature as in the integer QHE.
 This prediction agrees with experimental results~\cite{Engel,Muraki,Shayegan,Bid23} .